 "Why not?"
 Coop demanded, giving Jimmy a hard look of his own.

 Jimmy tucked his thumbs into his belt and rocked on his feet.
 "Maybe it's time for a change," he said softly.
 Jimmy stiffened to keep himself from falling to the concrete below his feet.

 Swallowing, Jimmy didn't say anything for a moment.
 He knew he had to look Coop square in the eye.
 "I wasn't thinking right when we talked the other weekend.
 And I haven't been right for a long time."

 Unable to stand Coop's eyes boring through him like blue fire, Jimmy twisted his head away.
 "I ain't going to be making it over to your place no more," said Jimmy bluntly.

 Feeling relief those searching eyes were no longer on his face, Jimmy didn't hesitate as he said, "You should get a new partner."
 Jimmy winced, sure Coop would now deck him with one swift punch.

 Instead, Coop looked up.
 Hard, blue stones began to soften.
 "You afraid?"
 Coop asked in a low voice.

 Afraid?!
 More like fucking terrified!
 "It's got nothing to do with that."

 "I'm afraid, too," Coop whispered.

-Since when are you afraid of anything, Coop?
+But you're not afraid of anything, Coop...
 "Look, I gotta get going," Jimmy said tersely, beginning to walk away.